-The results of animal studies suggest there is the potential for lenvatinib to have an effect on bone growth in children.
+The results of animal studies suggest there is the potential for lenvatinib to affect bone growth (growth plates) in children.
 LENVIMA should not be used in children younger than 2 years of age because of these safety concerns identified in animal studies (see 16 NON-CLINICAL TOXICOLOGY).